-What About The Clitoris? | Female sexual pleasure
+What About the Clitoris?

-“It is not discussed,” says De Costa.
-“I go to conferences, I go to workshops, I edit the journal, I read other journals.
+Even so, today the clitoris still doesn’t get a lot of coverage in research.
+According to Caroline De Costa, an obstetrics and gynecology professor at James Cook University in Australia and the editor of ANZJOG, speaking to the Guardian, “It is not discussed.
+I go to conferences, I go to workshops, I edit the journal, I read other journals.
 I read papers all the time, and never do I find mention of the clitoris.”

 What does this lack of knowledge mean for women and pleasure?